szenario-fordesigners/spacecontrol/README.md

 SpaceControl was made to ensure you never run out of webspace.
 With its minimal interface the widget provides an easy overview of the current webspace usage and displays a warning when it’s time for taking action.

-A few pixels on your Craft Dashboard, a big step for your website.
+A few pixels on your Craft dashboard, a big step for your website.
 <br><br>
 ![Screenshot](spacecontrol_demo-full.jpg)